You can’t manage your operation, and consistently produce desired outcomes, without effectively owning your processes.

 “A poorly implemented, or non-existent, process can be hugely detrimental to an organisation.

-Whereas the right one can enable you to predictably generate success.”Process Management 101
+The right one can enable you to predictably generate success.”Process Management 101

 In other words, process management puts every employee on the same page, ready to pull in the same direction.